EricHogue/EricHogue.github.io/_posts/2021-05-28-1-NorthSec-Badge-FirstFlags.md

 ![The RPG Game](/assets/images/2021/05/NorthSecBadge/TheGame.jpg "The RPG Game")

 Right away, I saw the 10 flags on the bottom of the screen.
-It looks that this will be my objective
+It looks that this will be my objective and my obsession for a little while.

-The first flag is easy, the chest was visible when I first opened the game.
+The first flag was easy, the chest was visible when I first opened the game.
 I just walk to it and hit enter.

 ![Flag 1](/assets/images/2021/05/NorthSecBadge/Flag1.jpg "Flag 1")